 Sally and David, in their late forties, had a tumultuous marriage for years.
 Aside from the challenges of building a new business in a new country, they had three teens, one with severe mental illness.
 The business thrived, but their marriage did not.

 There is enormous emotional upheaval when there is a breakup in a family.
 And then there is the financial fallout that results from a divorce.
-With almost half of marriages ending in divorce, couples need to know what to do to survive separation and possibly a divorce.
+With almost half of marriages ending in divorce, couples need to know how to make good financial decisions in the event of a separation and divorce.

 This will depend on more than just the incomes of the spouses.
 As far as the courts are concerned, the quality of the children’s lives should not be diminished as a result of the separation, although we know that it is not the case in most divorces.